 Laney makes the showing experience a smooth and fun-filled experience for all.
 As the go-to person responsible for not only the myriad of show forms, but also ensuring riders and horses are in the right place at the right time, everyone at Legacy counts on Laney to maintain sanity in the often hectic world of showing.

-The way the horses nicker at the sound of their voices is proof that horses love being under the care of Victor, Jaime, and Ramon.
+The way the horses nicker at the sound of their voices is proof that horses love being under the care of Victor and Jaime.
 Having all spent their careers with horses, the guys are always three steps ahead when it comes to caring for the horses and the farm.
 Legacy considers itself most fortunate to have the services of these stellar grooms at home and on the road at shows.